easytarget/MQ-Pro-IO/build-trees/README.md

 # Building and installing custom device trees.

-This folder contains a `make-trees` script that can build device tree source (`.dts`) files against the correct upstream headers and device tree includes.
+This folder contains a `make_dtbs` script that can build device tree source (`.dts`) files against the correct upstream headers and device tree includes.

 ## Preparation / requirements